walac/walac.github.io/_posts/2020-08-05-build-dali.md

 Building Windows dependencies
 =============================

-After the dependencies installed, you need the [windows-dependencies](https://github.com/dalihub/windows-dependencies) repository.
+After the dependencies are installed, you need the [windows-dependencies](https://github.com/dalihub/windows-dependencies) repository.
 Run the following commands in a subfolder that will host the DALi repos: